myopenmath/policies/privacy-policy.md

 We may share User Information: (i) if required to do so by law, or in the good-faith belief that such action is in compliance with state and federal laws (including, without limitation, copyright laws) or in response to a court order, subpoena, legal process or search warrant, or (ii) if we believe, in good faith, such action is appropriate or necessary to enforce our Terms of Service, to exercise our legal rights, to take precautions against liability, to investigate and defend ourselves against any claims or allegations, to assist government enforcement agencies, to protect the security or integrity of the Desmos Services, and to protect the rights, property, or personal safety of Desmos, Education Providers, our users or third parties.

 e. *School Collaboration*.
-For Schools utilizing our School Collaboration functionality, teacher and school administration officials ("Admins") may be able to share information, resources, and materials through the School Collaboration Features.
+For Schools utilizing our School Collaboration functionality, school administration officials ("Admins") and teachers may be able to share information, resources, and materials through the School Collaboration Features.
 Depending on School’s use of various features of the Service, an Admin may be able to share information with other Admins and/or invite other Admins to access, review, and edit School material.
 Sharing functionality will be determined by the School settings.

 f. *Sharing of Student Work*.
-In some instances, Student Data or a student's response to a prompt (collectively "Student Work") may be visible to other students in the same classroom.
+In some instances, Student Data, including, for example, student's response to a prompt, (collectively "Student Work") may be visible to other students in the same classroom.
 A teacher or school administration official will be able to monitor any such Student Work, and will be able to hide it at their discretion, for example if said Student Work is in violation of a school's policies or the teacher's desired classroom culture.

 g. *Merger or Sale*.
 If we merge, sell, or otherwise transfer all or a portion of our business, we will not transfer your Personally Identifiable Information without first giving you the ability to opt-out of the transfer, unless the new owner intends to maintain and provide the applicable Desmos Services as a going concern, and provided that the new owner has agreed to data privacy standards no less stringent than our own.